TomazMazej/plant_care/README.md

 # Plant Care
 App for taking care of plants.
-Never let your plants die anymore.
+Don't let your plants die anymore.

 ## Usage and functions
 * User selects his plants and the app notifies him when he needs to water them.